MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-couple-and-synchronize-records-manually.md

 ---
 title: Couple and Synchronise Records Manually| Microsoft Docs
-description: Synchronising an integration table mapping enables data syncing in all records in a table in Business Central and Dynamics 365 for Sales entity that are coupled.
+description: Synchronising an integration table mapping enables data syncing in all records in a table in Business Central and Dynamics 365 Sales entity that are coupled.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf